Meet Our Doctors

 A Diplomate of the American Board of Obstetrics and Gynecology (ABOG), Dr. Silverman is ABOG-certified both in Obstetrics and Gynecology and in the subspecialty of Maternal-Fetal Medicine.
 He also serves as an invited ABOG examiner for oral board certification exams in both general OBGYN and in Maternal-Fetal Medicine.
 In addition to his practice at the Center for Fetal Medicine and Women’s Ultrasound, he is a Clinical Professor of Obstetrics and Gynecology at the UCLA School of Medicine, actively involved in the training of residents and fellows in that department.
-Dr. Silverman has been the recipient of many honors throughout his distinguished career, including the National Faculty Award for Excellence in Resident Education of ACOG and the Golden Apple Teaching Award.
+Dr. Silverman has been the recipient of many honors throughout his career, including the National Faculty Award for Excellence in Resident Education of ACOG and the Golden Apple Teaching Award.

-Dr. Silverman serves as a peer-reviewer for a number of national and international scientific journals, and has published dozens of articles and book chapters of his own.
-Dr. Silverman also enjoys his role as an invited lecturer, and has presented extensively on topics in maternal-fetal medicine and infectious diseases to audiences locally and nationally, as well as at national and international scientific conferences.
-In addition to family, his interests outside medicine include theater, art, and learning about good food and wine; he is a subscriber to a number of local theater companies and is a member of the Fellows of Contemporary Art of Los Angeles.
+Dr. Silverman serves as a peer-reviewer for a number of national and international scientific journals and has published dozens of articles and book chapters of his own.
+He also takes pride in his role as an invited lecturer and has presented extensively on topics in maternal-fetal medicine and infectious diseases to audiences locally and nationally, as well as at national and international scientific conferences.
+In addition to family and friends, his interests outside medicine include theater, art, and literature; he is a subscriber to a number of local theater companies and is a member of the Fellows of Contemporary Art of Los Angeles.